robocupjunioraustralia/soccersim-docs/index.md

 layout: home
 title: Home
 nav_order: 0
-description: "SoccerSim is a online RoboCup Junior soccer simulator."
+description: "SoccerSim is an online RoboCup Junior soccer simulator."
 ---
-# RCJNSW SoccerSim
+# RCJA SoccerSim
 {: .fs-9 }

-SoccerSim is a new soccer simulator by RoboCup Junior NSW!
-Code up a robot to compete against other robots in either Blocks or JavaScript languages.
-{: .fs-6 .fw-300 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+**SoccerSim** is a new soccer simulaton platform by RoboCup Junior Australia that brings RoboCup soccer into an online simulation platform.
+Hone your strategy and soccer skills by programming on-screen robots to detect and follow the ball.

-Welcome to SoccerSim docs!
-This is a site where you will find instructions on how to program and run simulated robots in SoccerSim.
+Here you'll find instructions and tips on how to program using SoccerSim.

 ----

+## Get started

 [Blocks](blocks){: .btn } [JavaScript](js){: .btn }